tbetbetbe/endpoints-management-python/CONTRIBUTING.rst

 Contributing
 ============

-Here are some guidelines for hacking on `endpoints-management-python`_.
+Here are some guidelines for contributing to `endpoints-management-python`_.

 -  Please **sign** one of the `Contributor License Agreements`_ below.
 -  `File an issue`_ to notify the maintainers about what you're working on.